CSCfi/shibboleth-idp-authn-stepup/README.md

 ## Deployment Prerequisities
-[MPASS Shibboleth SP Authentication](https://github.com/Digipalvelutehdas/MPASS-proxy/tree/master/idp-authn-impl-shibsp) is required to be deployed.
+[MPASS Shibboleth SP Authentication](https://github.com/Digipalvelutehdas/MPASS-proxy/tree/master/idp-authn-impl-shibsp) is required to be deployed for the proxy use case.

 ## Deployment
 After compilation, the _../idp-ssointerceptor-impl-stepup/target/idp-ssointerceptor-impl-stepup-\<version\>.jar_  and it's dependencies must be deployed to the IdP Web application and it must be configured.
 Depending on the IdP installation, the module deployment may be achieved for instance with the following sequence: